-Zach apologized and referred her to the customer service hotline, but she didn’t relent very easily.
+Zach apologized and referred her to the customer service hotline, but she left in an angry huff.

-The whole snafu happened early in his shift, at about 9:30 p.m., and he was eager to get on with his day.
-Several signs had gone out on this side of town, but based on the connections, there was no rhyme or reason to the outage.
-He didn’t exactly know what a good day on the job would look like, but this wasn’t it.
+The whole snafu happened early in his shift, at about 9:30 p.m., and he was eager to get on with his night.
+Several light signals had gone out on this side of town, but based on the connections, there was no rhyme or reason to the outage.
+Whatever a good shift at work might look like, this wasn’t it.

 An expansive transit system ran between the two cities.
 It was a wonder the signal technicians could keep the trains on track.

 On a night like this, all Zach could think about was his leisurely walk home.
-Though it was always dark, he found it relaxing to travel the distance – 28 blocks or so – on foot.
-At about the same time every night, he would leave the transit station in Minneapolis to head east on Lake Street, crossing the Marshall Avenue Bridge on the way to his apartment in Saint Paul.
+Though the walk was always dark, he found it enjoyable to travel the distance – 28 blocks or so – on foot.
+At about the same time every night, he would leave the transit station in Minneapolis to head east on Lake Street, crossing the Lake Street Bridge on the way to his apartment in Saint Paul.
 It may seem strange to some, but this was Zach’s comfortable routine.
 The route was reliably calm, and when wild things did happen, they never ceased to entertain.

 The closer Zach got to the river, the more alive the city seemed on the Minneapolis side.
 The street beamed with the signs of trendy dining spots, and even if the bars were closed, they sometimes leaked late-night staff or stowaways into the street.